mattearly/dmpower/README.md

     * All Classes and Paths, Races, Levels, Feats, Skills, Proficiencies, Backgrounds, and Stats
         * Based on the logic from the PHB
     * Unlimited Characters
-    * Powerful after creation Character editor for custom changes
+    * Powerful after creation character editor for custom changes
     * Level Up tool
     * Permanancy.
 Load and Save entire character list.